 Please note, undertaking one may impact upon the availability of another.

 Keele Business School

 Keele Business School is at the heart of the Keele University Science & Innovation Park, one of the leading developments of its kind in the UK.
 The Park offers companies a business environment that provides an innovative research culture, combined with academic expertise and the University’s specialist resources, with a variety of opportunities for students to get involved, from internships, knowledge exchange partnerships, and student enterprise initiatives.

 At Keele, you will benefit from the use of dedicated teaching spaces including a specially equipped screening room.
 If you choose to take practical modules, you will also have access to filmmaking equipment, providing the opportunity to gain hands-on experience to practice your skills and create a portfolio of work.
 You will learn how to use equipment and build your skill set throughout the process, including editing; building a portfolio of work ready to showcase to employers.

 Central Science Laboratories

-Computational teaching takes place in Keele’s state-of-the-art, £34m Central Science Laboratories (CSL) and the Colin Reeves Building - home to the School of Computing and Mathematics.
+Computational teaching takes place in Keele’s state-of-the-art, £34m Central Science Laboratories (CSL) and the Colin Reeves Building - home to the School of Computer Science and Mathematics.